 Ryan Stewart is a Simon Fraser University Political Science graduate.
 He was a founding director at-large of the Public Education Network Society (PENS).

-Gary Wong has been a Burnaby Schools Trustee since 2008 and is the current Chair of the Burnaby Board of Education.
+Gary Wong has been a Burnaby Schools Trustee since 2008.
 He’s held numerous positions in the community, including a Director for the Vancouver Legal Assistance Society, Vice-Chair for the Burnaby Public Library Board, and Governor for Langara College.

 A father of two Burnaby Schools students, Bill Brassington served on the Gilmore Community School Parent Advisory Council.
 He recently sat on Burnaby’s Sustainable City Advisory Committee.

 A five-term trustee, Larry Hayes has been awarded the Queen Elizabeth II Diamond Jubilee Medal, was recognized as an Honoured Member of the Burnaby Sports Hall of Fame, and is a Life Member of the Burnaby Minor Hockey Association.

 Peter Cech sits on Burnaby’s Sustainable City Advisory Committee, and has served on the Traffic Safety, Transportation and Environment Committees.
 He has adult children who attended Burnaby Schools.

 As a mother of Burnaby Schools students, Jen Mezei has been an involved parent and is the current Chair of the Burnaby Board of Education.
 She has served as Burnaby DPAC Chair and President of the BC Confederation of Parent Advisory Councils (BCCPAC).